 In an ideal world members of the public would not experience any form of Police misconduct.
 In the event of this occurring, however, it is important that members of the public, and Police personnel, are aware of the existence of the Authority, understand its role and can trust it to fairly and impartially investigate their concerns.
-During the term of this Statement of Intent the Authority will be focusing on gathering information to assess how well we are known, how accessible we are, and if we are recognised for our ability to provide trusted, credible complaint management and investigative services when concerns about Police conduct, policies, practices or procedures are raised, and on ensuring that public awareness of our role is increased as appropriate.
+We are focused on using information that we have gathered, and will continue to gather, to assess how well we are known, how accessible we are, and if we are recognised for our ability to provide trusted, credible complaint management and investigative services when concerns about Police conduct, policies, practices or procedures are raised, and on ensuring that public awareness of our role is increased as appropriate.